scionproto/scion/doc/ControlPlanePKI.md

 Other qualifiers for TRCs include the following:

-- __Fresh:__ a TRC with a version of 1 (version 0 being reserved to request the latest TRC).
+- __Fresh:__ the initial TRC of an ISD.
+It must have version 1 (version 0 being reserved to request the latest TRC).
+- __Base:__ a TRC that defines the trust anchor for a TRC chain verification.
+A fresh TRC is a special case of this.
+Each TRC references the version of the base TRC it uses as trust anchor.
+In a base TRC this reference is equal to its own version.
 - __Inconsistent:__ TRCs with the same version number and the same ISD identifier with differing contents.
 - __Expired:__ a TRC whose validity period has ended, or that has been replaced by an update whose grace period renders the previous TRC inactive.
-- __Base:__ a TRC with the version equal to the base version.
-This indicates that the TRC chain starts at this TRC version.
-Fresh is a special case of base.

 ## Primary ASes